-The carbon dioxide that is released will subsequently react with water and the sodium ion in the medium to produce sodium carbonate, an alkaline compound that will raise the pH.
-In addition, ammonium hydroxide is produced when the ammonium salts in the medium are used as the sole nitrogen source, which also helps to increase medium pH.
+The released carbon dioxide will subsequently react with water and the sodium ion in the medium to produce sodium carbonate, an alkaline compound that will raise the pH.
+In addition, ammonium hydroxide is produced when the ammonium salts in the medium are used as the sole nitrogen source, which also helps to increase the medium pH.

 In the citrate utilization test, the citrate medium most commonly used is the formula of Simmons.
 The medium is poured into a tube on a slant.
 The composition of Simmons citrate agar is as follows:

 |Ammonium dihydrogen phosphate||1 g|